boeschenstein/EFCore3/README.md

 ## CLI

-Start following statements (`dotnet ef ...`) in a cmd, path must set to the folder the solution file (.sln).
+Start following statements (`dotnet ef ...`) in a cmd, path must set to the folder the solution file (.sln), or choose different relative path settings for --project and --startup-project:

 `dotnet tool install --global dotnet-ef`
 `dotnet add package Microsoft.EntityFrameworkCore.Design`